The Koleman Group LLC

 If a person has been convicted of a significant offense, it is possible that their criminal record will appear on a background check.
 However, if the violation occurred more than seven years ago, it may not appear on the record.

 It is vital to remember that a background check and a criminal record check are not identical.
 A criminal history check will reveal any convictions, regardless of when they occurred.
-A criminal background check may only reveal convictions during the previous seven years.
+A background check may only reveal convictions during the previous seven years.

 How Much Does An Ohio Background Check Cost?